 Receipts are also required to substantiate all travel advances regardless of whether the actual expenses incurred were less than or more than the amount of the advance.
-Receipts are required for expenses except mileage for use of personal vehicles.
+Receipts are required for expenses (except mileage for use of personal vehicles.)
 A local travel log must be submitted.

-Under no circumstances may an individual be the sole approver of his or her own Travel Request Form or Local Travel Log.
+Under no circumstances may an individual be the sole approver of his or her own Travel Request-Form or Local Travel Log.
 The traveler's supervisor or the supervisor's designee who does not report to the traveler must approve these.

 To ensure proper accounting, prompt reimbursement and compliance with IRS regulations, travelers need to submit their expenses for reimbursement within 60 days after their return to the work site.
-Both the traveler's supervisor and the next higher-level supervisor must approve reimbursement requests submitted beyond the 60-day time period.
-Requests submitted beyond one year after the date(s) of travel will not be reimbursed.
+Both the traveler's supervisor and the next higher level supervisor must approve reimbursement requests submitted beyond the 60-day time period.
+Requests submitted beyond 60 days one year after the date(s) of travel will not be reimbursed be subject to the college pursuing collection action.